Beast Mastery Hunter PvP Pets — The War Within (11.1.0)

 Pet Specialisation

-Pets do not have talent trees and instead have their own types of specialization (Cunning, Ferocity, or Tenacity).
+Pets do not have talent trees and instead have a specialization (Cunning, Ferocity, or Tenacity) which you can assign at a Stable Master.

 Each pet specialization gives an active ability and a passive ability.